Join our list

 The original Melbourne Map from 1991

-Having already published a unique and beautiful map of Melbourne in 1991 Melinda thought it was time to update the map.
+Having already published a unique and beautiful map of Melbourne in 1991 Melinda had a big idea.
 “In 1990 I borrowed $50K at 22.5% interest to complete the project before it was ready for the market,” she says.